 If you see other paths listed in your environment variable it may be from programs that you have installed.
 Some programs will install PowerShell commands and automatically add those to the variable.

-Now that we know where to put new modules lets move to step 2.
+Now that we know where to put new modules let’s move to step 2.

-Step 2: Copy new module to path
+Step 2: Copy the PowerShell model to Path

 So I’ve downloaded a new module and the next step is to copy it into one of the two paths identified in step 1.
 I’m going to make it available to all users so I’ll copy it here